sourcegraph/about/content/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 of recognition, I wish we grasped its value a bit better.
 I'm reminded of a tweet by a former colleague who researched donations for open source projects:

-<blockquote className="twitter-tweet tw-align-center" data-conversation="none"><p lang="en" dir="ltr">I can tell you from some informal interviews we did outside that paper, that people spend the money on gruntwork — the stuff that’s fun they’re more likely to do anyway, money or not.</p>&mdash; Bogdan Vasilescu (@b_vasilescu) <a href="https://twitter.com/b_vasilescu/status/1279199236094132227?ref_src=twsrc%5Etfw">July 3, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charSet="utf-8"></script>
+<blockquote className="twitter-tweet align-center" data-conversation="none"><p lang="en" dir="ltr">I can tell you from some informal interviews we did outside that paper, that people spend the money on gruntwork — the stuff that’s fun they’re more likely to do anyway, money or not.</p>&mdash; Bogdan Vasilescu (@b_vasilescu) <a href="https://twitter.com/b_vasilescu/status/1279199236094132227?ref_src=twsrc%5Etfw">July 3, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charSet="utf-8"></script>

 This suggests that gruntwork, if not glamorous, is certainly valuable (and perhaps, even disproportionately so).
 At the same time, I wouldn't necessarily